jessika/jessika.dev/posts/dark-mode.md

 ---
 title: "Enabling dark mode on my blog based on OS preference"
 date: "2023-08-02"
+snippet: "Sometimes you just want to look at a dark screen"
 ---

 When using my phone in dark mode, I've noticed that it's quite jarring when moving from a dark-mode website, such as Google Search, to one that doesn't support dark mode.
 The sudden bright background is unexpected.
 Below I'll describe how I implemented dark mode support on this blog.